-On 1 July 2019 two new information sharing schemes resulting from changes to the Family Violence Act 2018 and the Oranga Tamariki Act 1989 come into force.
+On 1 July 2019 two new information sharing schemes resulting from changes to the Family Violence Act 2018 and the Oranga Tamariki Act 1989 came into force.

-The Ministry of Health has been working together, with Oranga Tamariki, the Ministry of Justice, ACC and other agencies, on resources to support these new information sharing schemes.
+The Ministry has also been working together, with Oranga Tamariki, the Ministry of Justice, ACC and other agencies, on resources to support these new information sharing schemes.

 - Overview of changes to the information sharing provisions in the Oranga Tamariki Act 1989 (docx, 36.8 KB), (pdf, 139 KB)

 In addition the Ministry of Justice and Oranga Tamariki have published two separate but aligned documents on their websites to support the introduction of the new information sharing schemes.